arthurgassner/swissenergy-frontend/docs/data_ingestion.md

 [^1]: Thank you `EnergieID` for your work.

 [^2]: It is quite unlikely you are the first person needing that wheel.
 The previous people having needed that wheel likely stumbled upon -- and solved -- problems you cannot yet envision.
 Building off their work, even if not _exactly_ what you had in mind, will likely win you time.

+[^3]: Naturally, we check if the data retrieved through this 3rd-party client matches the data found on the ENTSO-E official website.